Reed-CompBio/spras-benchmarking/README.md

 ## Setup

 This repository depends on SPRAS.
 If you want to reproduce the results of benchmarking locally, you will need to setup SPRAS.
-SPRAS depends on Docker and Conda - if it is hard to install either, a [devcontainer](https://containers.dev/) is available for easy setup.
+SPRAS depends on [Docker](https://www.docker.com/) and [Conda](https://docs.conda.io/projects/conda/en/stable/).
+If it is hard to install either of these tools, a [devcontainer](https://containers.dev/) is available for easy setup.

 ```sh